-Any adjustment to policies or guidelines, regarding the program, which need to be made in relation to a complaint, will then be implemented.
+Any adjustment to policies or guidelines, with regard to the program, which need to be made in relation to a complaint, will then be implemented.

-Complaints about the services provided by this program will be dealt with in a positive way.
+Complaints with regard to the services provided by this program will be dealt with in a positive way.
 The parties concerned will endeavour to resolve the matter.